August 29, 2017 • 3 min read

 Here is my current brainstorm list for my talk next month.
-I check off an idea when I've researched it, regardless of whether or not it survives and makes it into the final presentation.
+I check off an idea

 I use GTD for taking notes in a physical notebook.
 Whatever your method, be sure to capture every one of the great ideas you generate.
 Without a rigorous system of note-taking, I would lose a lot of the ideas to simple forgetfulness.

-Thinking deeply about a subject, while also being a sponge to the world, combined with an effective system of note-taking, is how I get from an idea to the first draft of my talks.
+Thinking about a subject, while also being a sponge to the world, combined with an effective system of note-taking, is how I get from an idea to the first draft of my talks.